scaffold-eth/se-2-docs/docs/recipes/ReadUintFromContract.md

 In the line `const {data: totalCounter} = useScaffoldContractRead({...})` we are using [destructuring asssignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to assign `data` to a new name `totalCounter`.

-`totalCounter` in contract returns an `uint` value, which is represented as [`BigInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) in javascript and can be converted to readable string using `.toString()`.
+In the contract, `totalCounter` returns an `uint` value, which is represented as a [`BigInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) in javascript and can be converted to a readable string using `.toString()`.

 ### Step 3: Retrieve connected address greetings count